pheryjs/phery/README.md

 #### Special selectors

-There are two jQuery helper selectors: `:phery-remote` and `:phery-confirm` You may check elements that have phery.js enabled using
+There are three jQuery helper selectors: `:phery-remote`, that return elements if they have phery remote functions attached, `:phery-confirm` if the element got any confirmation before click/submit and `:phery-view`, to determine if the calling element belongs to the view You may check elements that have phery.js enabled using

 ```js